U.S. FCC will not set new rules on retransmission fights

+* SES and Satcom Global sign an agreement for global Ku-band network Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-WASHINGTON The Federal Communications Commission's chairman said on Thursday he will not propose new rules on negotiations between broadcasters and pay-TV providers over retransmission rights.
+WASHINGTON, July 14 The U.S. Federal Communications Commission's chairman said on Thursday he will not propose new rules on negotiations between broadcasters and pay-TV providers over retransmission rights.

-In recent years, there have been a number of fights that have led to temporary blackouts in the United States of some channels on cable or satellite providers - including a dispute between DISH Network Corp and Tribune Media Co.
+In recent years, there have been a number of fights that have led to temporary blackouts of some channels on cable or satellite providers - including an ongoing dispute between DISH Network Corp and Tribune Media Co.

 FCC chairman Tom Wheeler said in a blog post that "it is clear that more rules in this area are not what we need at this point."